 1.5 hours at your school or local stream Students will measure turbidity, dissolved oxygen, and temperature at the stream and discuss the importance of each.
 Then students will collect macroinvertebrates and calculate a biotic index.
 These basic measurements will give insight into the water quality of the stream.

-May be eligible for grant funding (see page 6)
+May be eligible for grant funding (see page 5)

-Ask an Astronomer or Citizen Science in Astronomy with Dr. Bob Benjamin
+Ask an Astronomer with Dr. Bob Benjamin

 Professor, University of Wisconsin-Whitewater